utsavk1993/javascript-sets/README.md

 # JavaScript Sets
 All you need to know about javascript sets in the form of a cheatsheet.

-Checkout the code and open the console to see the results.
+Checkout the code, install the dependencies and open the console to see the results.

 Alternatively, check the sandbox here: https://codesandbox.io/s/javascript-sets-yw6mgl